SpikeInterface/spikeinterface/doc/modules/benchmark.rst

-Historically, this module was used to compare/benchmark sorters against ground truth So then can be challenge in multiple situations (noise, drift, small snr, small spike rate, high density, small density, ...).
+Historically, this module was used to compare/benchmark sorters against ground truth With this, sorters can be challenge in multiple situations (noise, drift, small/high snr, small/high spike rate, high/small probe density, ...).

 The main idea is to generate a synthetic recording using the internal generators :py:func:`~spikeinterface.generation.generate_drifting_recording` or external tools like ***mearec**.
 And then to compare the output of each sorter to the ground truth sorting.
 Theses comparisons, then can be plotted in various ways to explore all strengths and weakness of sorters tools.
-The very first paper of spikeinterface was about that.
-TODO ref SI2020
+The very first paper of spikeinterface was about that, see [Buccino]_.

-Since version, 0.102.0 the concept of benchmark has been extended to benchmark specific steps of the sorting pipeline, for instance the motion estimation methods has been carrfully studied in [Garcia2024]_ or some localisation methods has been compared in in TODO(ref peak localisation Yger Paper).
+Since version, 0.102.0 the concept of *benchmark* has been extended to challenge/study specific steps of the sorting pipeline, for instance the motion estimation methods has been carrfully studied in [Garcia2024]_ or some localisation methods has been compared in in TODO(ref peak localisation Yger Paper).
 Eventually, very specific details like the ability for a sorting to recover collision spikes can be studied like in [Garcia2022]_.